 What are the biggest challenges for the power grid on account of eMobility and for the operators of charging parks?

-Roman Scholdan: In order to guarantee the stability of the power grid it is important that only as much power is taken out of it as can be fed in at another location.
-However, with eMobility, there are certain times when there is a particularly high demand for charging power, so-called peak charging periods.
-For example, in the evenings around 6 pm, when people are coming home from work and everyone wants to charge their car at the same time ready for the next day.
+Roman Scholdan: In order to guarantee the stability of the power grid, it is important that only as much power be taken out of it as can be fed in at another location.
+However, with eMobility, there are certain times when there is a particularly high demand for charging power, the so-called 'peak charging periods'.
+For example, in the evening, at around 6 pm, when people are coming home from work and everyone wants to charge their car at the same time to be ready for the next day.
 For our customers, who include the operators of charging parks, these peaks in demand mean high costs: the greater the charging power required, the higher the costs for grid connection and grid usage.
 A further major challenge from the point of view of a distribution grid operator is the fact that the power consumption follows a very random pattern and is difficult to predict.